phptuts/codingwithnoah/arduino-blockly/lesson-7-lcd-loops/index.md

 ![LCD Scroll Block](/images/arduino-block/lesson-7/scroll-block.png)

-This will move all the text in one direction.
-Use the arrow to determine which direction the text will go.
+The "scroll" block will move all the text in one direction.
+Use the arrow to determine which route the text will go.

 ### Blink Block